Pfaffian structure of basin walls for coalescing particles: From walls to particles: checkerboard duality

 Since all initial opinions are distinct (the maximal entrance law), every $\ZZ^2$-vertex on diagonal~$u + v = 0$ carries a boundary.
 Each boundary propagates forward along the forward forest: if a boundary exists at~$(u,v)$ and the forward edge goes East, then the same boundary appears at~$(u+1,v)$ on the next diagonal (because the backward edge copies the opinion from the same side, preserving the disagreement).
 When two boundary paths meet at the same vertex, they coalesce into one.
-The surviving boundaries therefore form coalescing particles on~$\ZZ^2$.
-Symmetrically, starting with particles on diagonal~$u + v = T$ on~$\ZZhalf^2$ and following the backward edges yields coalescing particles on~$\ZZhalf^2$~\cite{Arratia1979}.
+The surviving boundaries on~$\ZZ^2$ form coalescing walks---these are the coalescing random walks of Arratia~\cite{Arratia1979}.
+Symmetrically, starting with opinions on diagonal~$u + v = T$ on~$\ZZhalf^2$ and following the backward edges yields coalescing opinion lineages on~$\ZZhalf^2$.